 The funny thing is, it only takes a few minutes to fold everything up and put it neatly on the shelves.
 So do it!

 And just like that, no more unnecessary blanket avalanches.

-I know this isn’t a physical thing to organize, but having a consistent organized morning, nightly, and/or daily routine can really help you get your ducks in a row.
+I know this isn’t a physical thing to organize, but having a consistent, organized morning, nightly, and/or daily routine can really help you get your ducks in a row.
 If you’re interested in establishing a routine that helps you make the most of your day, check out my 4-part series here:

 Yep, seriously.
 Take a minute to go through your spice rack.
 Do you have spices that expired years ago?
 If so, dump them out and recycle the bottle.
-(No judgement here – I just found a bottle of dried rosemary in the back of my pantry that must have been 5 years old – ha!)
+(No judgment here – I just found a bottle of dried rosemary in the back of my pantry that must have been 5 years old – ha!)

 Do you have several bottles of half-used shampoo, body wash, conditioner, lotions, face wash, scrubs, and soaps in your shower?
-What about the countless bottles of hair sprays, gels, and mousses, or the numerous make up samples you received with your last purchase from Clinique?
+What about the countless bottles of hair sprays, gels, and mousses, or the numerous makeup samples you received with your last purchase from Clinique?
 It’s time to go through them all, keep what you actually use, and get rid of the rest.

 Looking for the quickest bathroom organization hack around?
 Check out this post here!

 Do you store stuff under the bed?
 When Ryan and I lived in our last place, we kept all of our extra stuff under the bed in both the guest room and our room.
 Sure it looks fine from the outside, but lift that bedskirt and it’s sheer chaos underneath.
 Take some time to organize your stuff in those large under-the-bed totes and label each one.
 It will make things so much easier for you next time you want to find your family photo albums or winter sweaters.